‘Why should I visit Paris?’ is one of the world’s most frequently asked travel questions.

-7. For the Multitude of Museums and Art Collections
+7. For a Multitude of Museums and Art Collections

 If you like museums, you need to visit Paris.
-It’s home to the world’s biggest museum, most famous (and perhaps best) art museum in The Louvre, but that’s not all it has to offer.
+It’s home to the world’s biggest, most famous (and perhaps best) art museum in The Louvre, but that’s not all it has to offer.
 There’s also a huge amount of innovative and interesting modern art in the Centre Pompidou.

 There are around 130 museums in Paris, offering artifacts and attractions based on history, nature, cinema and plenty more.